Best Countries for Quality of Life in 2026

 Top 10 Countries for Quality of Life in 2026 – Ranked and Analysed

-Below is an evidence-based ranking of the world’s best countries for quality of life, using Numbeo’s 2025 mid-year data as a proxy for 2026.
+Below is an evidence-based ranking of the world’s best countries for quality of life, using Numbeo’s 2026 data.

 Luxembourg tops global rankings with high purchasing power, excellent public services, and strong institutional stability.
 Average gross salaries exceed €6,000 per month, offsetting high living costs.
 Universal healthcare, low crime, and free public transport enhance daily life.
 Multilingualism (French, German, Luxembourgish, English) aids expat integration.